 Death benefits can include value protection, a guarantee period or a joint life annuity.
 If you do not add any death benefits to your annuity, nothing will be payable to your loved ones after your death.

-If you have added death benefits and are within the agreed terms, any money left to your estate may be taxed.
+If you have added death benefits and are within the annuities agreed terms, any money left to your estate may be taxed.
 This depends on how old you are when you pass away:

-- Age 75 and over: Funds due under value protection, guarantee periods and joint life annuities are subject to income tax at the marginal rate of the recipient if the original annuitant is 75 or over when they die.
+• Age 75 and over: Funds due under value protection, guarantee periods and joint life annuities are subject to income tax at the marginal rate of the recipient if the original annuitant is 75 or over when they die.

-The Finance Act 2024 introduces the Lump Sum and Death Benefit Allowance (LSDBA) from 6 April 2024 with a value of £1,073,100.
+The Finance Act 2024 introduced the Lump Sum and Death Benefit Allowance (LSDBA) from 6 April 2024 with a value of £1,073,100 (unless the individual has a protected right to a higher allowance).

 The LSDBA applies to the non-taxable part of most lump sums paid from a registered scheme.
 This includes any defined lump sum death benefits insured under a death in service insurance policy.